By Melissa McLaughlin

 Romans 6:23 – For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.

 What is sin?

-Sin is any human behavior, word or thought that is in opposition to the perfection of God.
+Sin is any human action, word or thought that is in opposition to the perfection of God.

 How do we know what God’s perfection is?

-When we choose our own human actions, words or plans that are contrary to God’s perfection, we are in rebellion against Him.
+When we choose actions that are contrary to God’s perfection, we are in rebellion against Him.
 We are operating in sin.

 Consequently, when we are in opposition to God, we are in opposition to life.

 The logical outcome of being in opposition to life and to God, is to be in union with death and Satan.
 There is no happy medium.
 We are with God or against Him.
 Believing and following God or not.